The University of Wisconsin Press

 A companion book to Wisconsin Public Television’s hour-long special “Gone Fishing,” this volume expands upon that program, chronicling people and places that the film crew didn’t reach.
 Gone Fishing will charm everyone interested in fishingnovice and expert alike.

-Bob Rashid Bob Rashid (1949–2008) was a Wisconsin photographer whose work appeared in Time, Newsweek, the New York Times, Wisconsin Trails, the Milwaukee Journal, and other national and international publications.
-He documented rural Wisconsin in his photographs for the book Wisconsin's Rustic Roads and exhibited his work throughout Wisconsin.
+Bob Rashid (1949–2008) was a Wisconsin photographer whose work appeared in Time, Newsweek, The New York Times, Wisconsin Trails, the Milwaukee Journal, and other national and international publications.
+He documented rural Wisconsin in his photographs for the book Wisconsin’s Rustic Roads and exhibited his work throughout Wisconsin.

 To schedule an interview with the author or to request a review copy of the book, contact our publicity manager, phone: (608) 263-0734, email: email@example.com.